What causes MND?

 Structure

 Motor neurones are nerve cells in our body.
 All cells have a 'cytoskeleton' within them, which maintains the shape and structure of the cell.
-If the structure is not held, it could cause the cell to degenerate.
+If the structure is not held, it could cause the cell to die.

 Instructions